-In a training video, HubSpot suggested creating a database of canned quotes from people in your organization.
+In a training video, a content management system provider suggested creating a database of canned quotes from people in your organization.
 That way, when you see a query that fits your brand you can “mix and match quotes and send them back to the journalist at high speed.”

 Please don’t do that.
 This might get you press, but at the cost of your credibility.
 The practice of using emailed quotes is already considered journalistically questionable.
 Keep your business authoritative and credible by at least giving these writers fresh emailed quotes…instead of quotes that have been sitting on your hard drive for two years.

 Get More Press—Tip 3: Follow directions.

 As a journalist it was incredible to see how many respondents ignored my instructions on HARO.
 For example, I once sent out a query looking for gift shop owners and quickly received a response that said, “I know you wanted gift shops, but we do the same thing…let me tell you all about it.”